-- If you do not position your eyes to the same level as that of the metering float, then there can be the case of parallax error.
+- If you do not position your eyes to the same level as that of the metering float, then there can be a case of parallax error.

 - Since the rotameter is made up of a glass tube, it might break if you do not handle it properly.

-- You need to avoid parallax error while taking the reading.
+- You need to avoid parallax errors while taking the reading.